humdrum-tools/humdrum-documentation/guide/ch04/index.md

 [Chapter 14](/guide/ch14) to modify accidentals for specific scale degrees.

-Notice the addition of a \"tandem interpretation\" to the above example (`*Trd1`).
+Notice the addition of a "tandem interpretation" to the above example (`*Trd1`).
 Whenever **trans** is invoked, it adds a record indicating that the encoding is no longer at the original pitch. *Transposition tandem interpretations* are similar in syntax to the **trans** command